thegrumpys/odop/docs/Help/SpringDesign/spring_oview.md

 cycle life and surface treatment (shot peening) with Life\_Category.
-Additional information on the cycle life calculation is available in the documentation sections for the specific spring types and also in the sources listed in the REFERENCES section (above).
+Additional information on the cycle life calculation is available in the documentation sections for the specific spring types and also in the sources listed in [Spring Design References](./references).

 Refer to additional discussion in the sections titled Spring Basics (above), NAMES (above and specific spring type sections) and Cycle Life (below).